-Side Judge: Initial position is on the Head Linesman's side of the field, at the bottom of the numbers, 10 yards behind the deepest receiver.
+Side Judge: Initial position is on the Head Linesman's side of the field, at the bottom of the numbers, 10 yards behind the deepest receiver if that receiver is in the center of the field or closer to the opposite sideline.
+If that receiver is clearly closer to his sideline, he sets up 5 yards behind the deepest receiver.
 If the snap is from R's 45 (or closer), SJ's initial position should be on the goal line pylon.
 Takes 1/3 of the field on his side He should have 2 bean bags, one in hand.
 He should be ready to mark any spot of first touching, illegal blocks, kick catching interference, holding etc. Side Judge has responsibility for flyers on his side of the field until kick is caught or recovered.
 He must also use his bean bag to mark the spot where the kick ends (the "post scrimmage kick spot").
 Be ready to follow the ball if the receiver fails to field the kick cleanly.
 Cover action on and against the runner until he enters another official's coverage area.
 Officiate the late action during the downward flight of the ball and retain secondary responsibility for any signal, contact, blocking into, interference with opportunity, or muffing of the kick.